Cheapest Trip Ever!

-Sadly, I finally admitted, I don’t speak French or any other language, besides English, but both our daughters can speak Spanish, my wife German and youngest son took French for a year and a half in school.
+Sadly, I finally admitted I don’t speak French or any other language besides English, but both our daughters can speak Spanish, my wife is German and my youngest son took French for a year and a half in school.
 I’ve been trying to learn Kinyarwanda, which is spoken in much of East Africa (especially Rwanda), but still only know a few words.

 After Sylvie, Richard, and Marcel naturally tired from my monolingual linguistics, having heard all about my wife’s three-month trip to China, Cameroon, and French soccer teams and world politics, they politely said their ‘au-revoirs.’
 Betty was finally able to get a word in edgewise and told me about her trips to the East Coast, Nova Scotia, and Nigeria.

 I’d only been at the restaurant for a couple of hours, but it seemed like I had traveled the globe.
-It was a pleasure meeting the Oxmans, hearing about French Paintbox and talking with Betty; but quite ironic that I, a stay-at-home American native, had felt like such a world citizen.
-For the price of an espresso (coffee from Nicaragua), it was definitely the cheapest trip I’ve ever taken!
+It was a pleasure meeting the Oxmans, hearing about French Paintbox, and talking with Betty, but quite ironic that I, a stay-at-home American native, had felt like such a world citizen.
+For the price of an espresso (coffee from Nicaragua), it was definitely the cheapest trip ever!